Oral herpes can cause painful throat lesions and inflammation

 Treatment and Management

 Antiviral medications form the cornerstone of herpes throat treatment.
 Drugs like acyclovir, valacyclovir, and famciclovir can significantly reduce outbreak severity when started within the first 72 hours.
-Ear pain might be an infection related to viral spread, so comprehensive evaluation is essential.
+Ear pain may be a sign of an infection related to viral spread, so comprehensive evaluation is essential.

 Prevention and Long-Term Management